vmware-tanzu/community-edition/README.md

 * **hack/**: scripts used for development and build processes

 ## Support
 If you have any questions about TCE, please join #tanzu-community-edition on Kubernetes slack [coming soon].

 Please submit [bugs or enhancements requests](https://github.com/vmware-tanzu/community-edition/issues/new/choose) in GitHub.
-More information about troubleshooting and our triage process is available here[link].
+More information about troubleshooting and our triage process is available here[https://tanzucommunityedition.io/docs/latest/trouble-faq/].